riibeirogabriel/parallelProgramming/README.md

 # parallelProgramming
-In this project, is used parallel programming to to solve several problems (Building)
+In this project, is used parallel programming to to solve math and compute problems (Building)

 ## matrixesMultiply